mmassime/Football-data-scraper/README.md

 to be added.

 ## Problems:
-- Some leagues that uses playoff may have problems when showing matches
+- Some leagues that use playoff may have problems when showing matches
 - If any other problem is found please open an issue